sprovvidenza/factorial/README.md

 # Welcome to Metric Dashboard!

-This is a dashboard where is possible to visualize and analyze metrics.
+This is a dashboard where users can add, see and analyze metrics.

 # Application